US and Russia clash in ugly UN talks

 "This is the largest, this is the largest - hear me clearly - mobilisation of troops in Europe in decades.
 And, as we speak, Russia is sending even more forces and arms to join them," the US ambassador to the UN, Linda Thomas-Greenfield, said.

-"And they are attempting, without any factual basis, to paint Ukraine and Western countries as the aggressors to fabricate a pretext for attack," she added.
+"And they [Russia] are attempting, without any factual basis, to paint Ukraine and Western countries as the aggressors to fabricate a pretext for attack," she added.

 "This is as clear and consequential a threat to peace and security as anyone can imagine," she said.

 "Russia's aggression today not only threatens Ukraine.
 It also threatens Europe.
-It threatens the international order," she said.
+It threatens the international order," she also said.

 But the Russian ambassador, Vasily Nebenzya, claimed none of this was true.